abkerper/DS4002_Project1/README.md

 ### Allison Kerper, Elijah Kim, and Henry Chen
 Hypothesis: We expect to see the sentiment score of the descriptions of the bombings of Nagasaki and Hiroshima in college-level textbooks to be at least 0.15 less than that of high school-level textbooks.

 Our data set is built from finding and extracting text from both high school-level and college-level history textbooks.
 We extract text from each textbook that covers the bombings of Hiroshima and Nagasaki.
-The data set containing the title, ISBN, author(s), publisher, level (high school or college), and text sample is then inputted into a CSV file.
+A data set containing the title, ISBN, author(s), publisher, level (high school or college), and text sample of each textbook is created and exported as a CSV file.
 The CSV file is then uploaded and analyzed using the VADER Python package.
 The SentimentIntensityAnalyzer is used to find the compound sentiment value for each text sample.

 ## Software and Platform
 - Types of software used: